Ahmed-ELking/Full-Stack-App-on-AWS/README.md

 ```

 4. You can concise all the above steps by running this two commands from the root directory:

 to install the node_modules:

 ```
 npm install

 ```
-and to install all decencies and build udagram-frontend and udagram-api:
+and to install all dependencies and build udagram-frontend and udagram-api:

 ```
 npm run build:all